BogdanCatalin-Iacob/Food-Fiesta/README.md

         - Connect
         - Enable automatic deploys

--   ### Project Creation
-The project was started by navigating to the [template](https://github.com/Code-Institute-Org/gitpod-full-template) and clicking 'Use this template'.
-Under Repository name I input "Food-Fiesta" and checked the Include all branches checkbox.
-I then navigated to the new [repository](https://github.com/BogdanCatalin-Iacob/Food-Fiesta).
-I then clicked the Gitpod button to open the project in Gitpod.

- The following commands were used throughout the project:

-* git add filename - This command was used to add fils to the staging area before commiting.
-* git commit -m *commit message explaining the updates* - This command was used to to commit changes to the local repository.
-* git push - This command is used to push all commited changes to the GitHub repository.

 -   ### Run Locally
 1. Navigate to the GitHub [Repository:](https://github.com/BogdanCatalin-Iacob/Food-Fiesta)
 1. Click the Code drop down menu.